 - UOA will have some extra sunscreen and plenty of water for everyone!

 Through the next section of the Weber River, we will encounter limestone formations unique to Utah.
-We will have some more rock dodging and, flat-water sections to relax.
+We will have some more rock dodging then flat-water sections to relax.
 The last rapid on the Weber River is Taggart Falls, one of the several class II-III rapids we’ll encounter.
 Here we will splash through the rapids as we dodge more rocks.

 Memories!
 UOA has three Go Pro video cameras and a digital SLR camera to help capture your adventure down the Weber River.
 There will be photographs included with every trip.